Areas of practice

-Marie Lembesis, M.Ed., RCC, RRP, CCRC CVRP(F) has a practice that comprises vocational diagnostics, career counselling and personal counselling.
-Her diagnostic work includes psycho-educational, learning disability, mental health, vocational interest and personality testing.
+Marie Lembesis, M.Ed., RCC, RRP, CCRC CVRP(F) has a practice that comprises vocational diagnostics, career counselling and personal counselling for individuals aged 16 and up.
+Her diagnostic work includes psycho-educational (age 16 and over), learning disability, mental health, vocational interest and personality testing.
 Marie is also a consulting clinician for several employment and vocational rehabilitation agencies throughout the Lower Mainland.

 Marie offers career testing for individuals seeking to explore their vocational options.
 With the use of state-of-the-art assessment tools and career resources, she provides realistic and viable options for clients in need of career direction.

-With twenty-five years of experience, Marie has supported hundreds of youth and adults through career and life transitions.
+With twenty-six years of experience, Marie has supported hundreds of youth and adults through career and life transitions.
 She has extensive experience working with people with learning disabilities, developmental disorders, and mental health barriers.
 Her client-centered approach is integral to her work in career and personal counselling.
 Marie’s training in both of these areas allows her the flexibility and understanding to assist clients with the challenges they face in their occupation and with general life stressors.

 Marie's training and background involve work in the following three areas: